MicrosoftDocs/Contribute/Contribute/content/how-to-review-pull-request.md

 # Review open pull requests in GitHub

-You can read new topics before they're published by checking a GitHub repository's open pull-request (PR) queue.
-You can see proposed updates or new articles in public repositories only.

-This article explains how to contribute to Microsoft Learn by reviewing PRs and adding your comments.
+This article explains how to contribute to Microsoft Learn by reviewing pull requests (PRs) and adding your comments.
+You can read new topics and see proposed updates before they're published by checking a public GitHub repository's open PR queue.
 Community feedback on proposed updates helps the entire community.

+With PR comments and reviews, you can:

+- Add and reply to [comments on the PR](#how-to-review-a-github-pull-request).
+- Add and reply to comments added by your reviewers in [PR review](#respond-to-a-peer-review-on-your-pr).
+- React to comments with emojis like 👍, ❤️, and 🎉.

 ## Prerequisites

-- A GitHub account
-- Acceptance of the Microsoft Learn CLA and TOU
+- [Create a GitHub account](index.md#create-a-github-account), if you don't have one.

 ## Find a PR